Stepwise functional refoundation of relational concept analysis

 so that the two operators $\intent{\cdot}$ and $\extent{\cdot}$ define a Galois connection between $\langle 2^G, \subseteq\rangle$ and $\langle \mathcal{L},\sqsubseteq\rangle$ with $O\subseteq G$ and $T\in \mathcal{L}$:

-This theory has been instantiated to the unification of existentially conjunction of first order atoms, represented as sets of atoms. $\sqsubseteq$ is syntactic subsumption, i.e. the fact that there exists a variable substitution on the subsumee such that it is included in the subsumer.
-In such a case, $\mathcal{L}$ is the set of such formulas reduced to a non redundant form and $\sqcap$ is antiunification.
+This theory has been instantiated to the unification of existentially quantified conjunctions of first order atoms, represented as sets of atoms. $\sqsubseteq$ is syntactic subsumption, i.e. the fact that there exists a variable substitution on the subsumee such that it is included in the subsumer.
+In such a case, $\mathcal{L}$ is the set of such formulas reduced to a non-redundant form and $\sqcap$ is antiunification.
 Because of the use of unification, this approach remains syntactic.

-\subsubsubsection{Pattern Structures} It is also possible to avoid scaling and to directly work on complex data, using the formalism of ``pattern structures'' \cite{ganter2001a,kaytoue2011a}.
+\subsubsubsection{Pattern Structures} It is also possible to avoid scaling and to directly work on complex data, using the formalism of `pattern structures' \cite{ganter2001a,kaytoue2011a}.
 Pattern structures generalise FCA in a similar way as logical concept analysis.
 In this case, $2^M$ is replaced by elements of a meet-semilattice $\langle D, \sqcap\rangle$ \cite{ganter2001a,kuznetsov2009a}.
-The formal context is now $\langle G, D, \delta\rangle$ with $\delta: G\rightarrow D$ a mapping.
+The context is now $\langle G, D, \delta\rangle$ with $\delta: G\rightarrow D$ a mapping.

 In this case, the two operators $\intent{\cdot}$ and $\extent{\cdot}$ define a Galois connection between $\langle 2^G, \subseteq\rangle$ and $\langle D, \sqsubseteq\rangle$ with $A\subseteq G$ and $d\in D$: